"Somebody said you aced the test, Dave. That's great!"

 B: "Yes, but I have a headache."

-A: "I'd guess your new computer cost about $2,000. "antsy: restless; impatient and tired of waiting.
+A: "I'd guess your new computer cost about $2,000. "

 B: "It cost that much and then some because I also bought extra RAM and VRAM."

 "I hope Katy calls soon.
-Just sitting around and waiting is making me antsy."as easy as pie: very easy.
+Just sitting around and waiting is making me antsy."

 "I thought you said this was a difficult problem.
 It isn't.
-In fact, it's as easy as pie."at the eleventh hour: at the last minute; almost too late.
+In fact, it's as easy as pie."

 "Yes, I got the work done in time.
 I finished it at the eleventh hour, but I wasn't late.